Scottish-Tech-Army/Volunteer-app/DEPLOYMENT.md

 14. In the `app` directory run `npm run build-ios` (it's the same command if you are creating a build either for TestFlight internal testing or for production - releasing the app to the public)

-   > See the notes under step 7. above (Android build) about logging into Expo Application Services (EAS), installing extra packages, and some other issues you might also run into during the iOS build process.
+   > The next few steps below cover iOS-specific issues.
+See also the notes under step 7. above (Android build) about logging into Expo Application Services (EAS), installing extra packages, and some other issues you might also run into during the iOS build process.

 15. If asked *Do you want to log in to your Apple account?* say **yes.** Follow the steps to log into your account and when asked to select a Team and a Provider choose Scottish Tech Army.

    > If you get an error message similar to `Failed to register bundle identifier` or `Apple 403 detected - Access forbidden` try logging in to your [App Store Account](https://appstoreconnect.apple.com/) (or [App Developer account](https://developer.apple.com/) if you have one) -- look around in your account, there may be some updated terms and conditions you need to accept before you can try running the build command again.
+If you can't see anything you need to accept, it may be that Alistair needs to accept some new terms & conditions in his [Apple developer account]( https://developer.apple.com/account/) -- ask him (or ask Joanna to ask him) to check.

 16. If asked if you want to generate a new Distribution Certificate and/or Provisioning Profile (if you've deployed recently you may not get asked this), say **yes**

 17. If asked *Would you like to set up Push Notifications for your project?* say **no**

 18. Wait for the build process to complete

-   > See the notes under step 6 (Android build) above about build issues and how to check its progress

 ## Submit to TestFlight / the App Store